Fluid and electrolyte balance is a dynamic process that is crucial for life and homeostasis.

 Location of Fluids

 - Main compartments.
-Body fluids are divided between two main compartments: the intracellular fluid and the extracellular fluid compartments.
+Body fluids are divided into two main compartments: the intracellular fluid and the extracellular fluid compartments.

 - Extracellular fluid.
 Extracellular fluid mostly appears as interstitial tissue fluid and intravascular fluid.